ytakefuji/patient/README.md

 phope.py (Patient for Hospital Observation and Predicting Effects of medication and exercise) with five determinants such as "day" (tested date), "hgb" of hbA1c value (biomarker for diabetes), "ntbnp" of NT-proBNP value (biomarker for heart failure), "degree1" (polynomial regression for hbA1c), and "degree2" (polynomial regression for NT-proBNP) is a universal biomarker prediction tool that can be used for evaluating the performance and predicting values of biomarkers in the next hospital visit.

-To run phope.py, type python phope.py in the terminal.
+To run phope.py after creating a data.csv, type python phope.py in the terminal.

 phope is a PyPI application. phope allows users to run on Windows, MacOS, and Linux operating systems as long as Python is installed on the system.